shannonpileggi/ralphGetsTested/README.md

 * What type of object should the function output?

-* What type of object does this function expect, can we put up guardrails so the user doesn’t send the wrong thing?
+* What type of object does this function expect?
+Can we put up guardrails so the user doesn’t send the wrong thing?
 How do we test those guardrails?